Perfect Pillowy Potato Gnocchi

 The ingredients for potato gnocchi are straightforward – the ratio of ingredients and the technique (not overmixing and testing a few gnocchi before forming them all) are essential for success.

-The secret ingredient here that makes this recipe differs from most (all?) others in that it contains cornstarch, which helps keep the gnocchi tender.
+The secret ingredient here that makes this recipe differs from most others in that it contains cornstarch, which helps keep the gnocchi tender.

 - Use Russet potatoes (ie, Idaho or baking potatoes) for their high starch content.